Data-Dr-hub/Twitter-Analysis-Project/README.md

 To analyze and visualize tweets, and trend of hastags:
 - #30DAYS OF LEAERNING
 - #NG30 DAYS OF LEARNING

-The analysis will also include analysis of most tools mentioned and Word Cloud associated to the hashtags.
+The analysis will also include tools mentioned and Word Cloud associated to the hashtags.

 ## Data Sourcing
 Data was scrapped from twitter using Python, downloaded as excel file and then imported into Power BI for analysis.